cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   The second beta ("still no full functional version", 11 % of the planned tasks) was published mid December 2008.
 - http://www.cryptoolinux.net/

+With QCrypTool (QCT), the CT core team will build a successor of CT1 using Qt 5 (see A.1).

 ################################################################